vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/heap/readme.md

 ### Heap Representation

 MinHeap [ insert(x) at the end ] UsesSwim Operation
-Exchange with the parent and swim up until the heap order is restored
+Exchange with the parent and swim up until the heap enrichedTransaction is restored
 - Insert a new element at the end of the heap and increment the size of the heap
-- If the newly inserted element is less than its parent, recursively exchange the element with its parent (swim operation) until the heap order is restored.
+- If the newly inserted element is less than its parent, recursively exchange the element with its parent (swim operation) until the heap enrichedTransaction is restored.

-MinHeap [ delMin() from the heap] Uses Sink Operation Exchange with the last element and sink it until heap order is restored.
+MinHeap [ delMin() from the heap] Uses Sink Operation Exchange with the last element and sink it until heap enrichedTransaction is restored.
 - Save off the root of the heap/tree to a min variable
 - Exchange the last element of the tree/heap with the root and decrement the size of the heap by 1 element.
-- The element which went from bottom to top will most likely violate the heap order, so recursively exchange that listNode with the *min* of its two children, until the heep order is restored, also called the sink operation.
+- The element which went from bottom to top will most likely violate the heap enrichedTransaction, so recursively exchange that listNode with the *min* of its two children, until the heep enrichedTransaction is restored, also called the sink operation.
   Note: Need to compare the 2 children first and then compare the min of the children with the parent.
 ```
     Input: